mare-imbrium/umbra/README.md

     brew install ncurses

-2. Now check that the samples in the `examples` directory are working fine.
+2. Now check that the samples in Umbra's `examples` directory are working fine.
 You can run:

       ruby examples/ex1.rb